Justin-Bento/farah-hakimpour/README.md

 **Business:** Google Analytics and Formspree are integrated to manage the contact form submissions securely and efficiently.
 Formspree to manage forms.

-Some of the challenges you faced and features you hope to implement in the future:

-* Setting up a content management system.
-* Post CSS issues not working.
-* Getting and Posting data to a sanity api.
-* Flitering An array of Objects inside JavaScript